CycloneDX/cdxgen/README.md

 This feature is powered by osquery which is [installed](https://github.com/ngcloudsec/cdxgen-plugins-bin/blob/main/build.sh#L8) along with the binary plugins. cdxgen would opportunistically try to detect as many components, apps and extensions as possible using the [default queries](queries.json).
 The process would take several minutes and result in an SBoM file with thousands of components.

+## SBoM signing

+Set the following two environment variables.

+- SBOM_SIGN_ALGORITHM: Algorithm.
+Example: RS512
+- SBOM_SIGN_PRIVATE_KEY: Location to the RSA private key
+- SBOM_SIGN_PUBLIC_KEY: Optional.
+Location to the RSA public key

+To generate test public/private key pairs, you can run cdxgen by passing the argument `--generate-key-and-sign`

-## Conversion to SPDX format or SBoM Signing
+## Conversion to SPDX format

 Use the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli) tool for advanced use cases such as conversion, diff and signing.